normanbarber/grunt-commandL10n/README.md

 ```

 ### More Information
-Right now, don't worry about the options unless you want the resulting json to be written to a new file or folder.
-You do however, have to set the path to your localization file (ie en.json, es.json  en-au.json) and the path to your view folder in the gruntfile.js.
+You do have to set the path to your localization file (ie en.json, es.json  en-au.json) and the path to your view folder in the connfiguration

-This utility compares the localization variables from your view read with localization key/value pairs from the locale file read.
-The write path is optional.
+Unless you want the resulting cleaned up json to be written to a new file or folder, don't worry about the options object in the configuration.

 ### Running from the command line
 ##### npm install and link